-To enable the SMMU:
+To enable the SMMU, carry out the following procedure.

 - 1. Ensure that all Stream table entries are populated in memory. - 2.
 Set the SMMU_CR0.SMMUEN bit to 1. - 3.
 Check that the enable operation is complete by polling SMMU_CR0ACK until SMMUEN reads as 1.